Key points in this article:

 Then, you can send targeted emails to each group on your list.
 Everyone will receive information that’s highly interesting to them, and they won’t get annoyed by irrelevant or unhelpful messages.

 You can take personalization a step farther by using machine-learning technology.
-This enables you to offer product recommendations based on the shopper’s browsing history.
+This enables you to suggest product recommendations based on the shopper’s browsing history.

 There are many well-made programs available that accomplish this, and the technology is always evolving and improving.
 By personalizing your product recommendations, you make the buying experience more engaging and enjoyable for each of your customers.